Cabinets of Curiosity

 The project was inspired by 17th-century cabinets of curiosity, which displayed a collection of objects valued for their uniqueness and their close connection with the collector.
 Young people, parents and the YISP team spent time at the museum handling objects, sparking lively conversations about life experiences and things they liked, hated or desired.
 The participants made cabinets of their own, culminating in the Essentially Me! exhibition at RAMM in 2013.
 They selected and decorated cabinets, incorporating objects of their own with personal resonance and meaning.
 The group’s choices represented their past, present and aspirations for the future.

 The outcomes were positively overwhelming, confirming that museums really can make a difference to people’s lives, especially people dealing with transition and upheaval.
+At least one young man enrolled in Further Education as a result of the confidence gained during this project.
 The YISP was delighted, seeing positive change in people as individuals and in the group as a whole.

 What did people say about it?